manishalankala/k8s/readme2.md

 what should and should not be permitted

 Each controller is stored as a plugin in the plugin/pkg/admission directory, and is made to satisfy a small interface.

 Each one is then compiled into main kubernetes binary itself

+InitialResources - sets default resource limits to the resources for a container based on past usage

+LimitRanger - sets defaults for container requests and limits, or enforce upper bounds on certain resources (no more than 2GB of memory, default to 512MB)

+ResourceQuota - calculates and denies a number of objects (pods, rc, service load balancers) or total consumed resources (cpu, memory, disk) in a namespace.